Master of Arts (Theology)

 Biblical Studies, Intercultural Studies and Ministries, Ethics, Interreligious Dialogue*, Liturgical Studies, Old Testament, New Testament, Spirituality, Systematic Theology, and World Mission

 * The MA with a concentration in Interreligious Dialogue has a program of study that is structured differently.
-Please click for specific information on the General MA in Interreligious Dialogue.
-Click for information on the Research MA in Interreligious Dialogue.
+Please click for specific information on the General MA in Theology with a Concentration in Interreligious Dialogue (both General and Research).
+Click for information on the Research MA in Theology with a Concentration in Interreligious Dialogue.